 The result of KD translation to learning materials is explained as follows: (1) various types of lathe and their functions; (2) main parts of lathe; (3) various types of cutting tools used in lathe; (4) parameter of cutting and geometric quality of work object; (5) practice of operating lathe.

 The subsequent step is to plan the assessment.
-The result of assessment planning in this research is shown in 1.
+The result of assessment planning in this research is shown in Table 1.

 Table 1.
 Result of assessment planning